vferat/pycrostates/docs/source/microstates/glossary.rst

         Global explained variance.
         Total explained variance expressed by a given state.
-        It is computed as the sum of the explained variance multiplied by the :term:`GFP` of each sample assigned to a given state.
+        It is computed as the sum of the explained variance multiplied by the :term:`Global Field Power` (:term:`GFP`) of each sample assigned to a given state.

     cluster centers
         Arithmetic mean of all the points belonging to the cluster.
 In the